 These resources offer some easy-to use techniques for getting started with animation in the classroom.
 Using animation as a way of further investigation or cross-curricular exploration, encourages creativity and teamwork in a focussed and concentrated setting.

 The resources can be used for many different subjects including:

 KS2 Art & Design: Unit 3a Portraying Relationships; Unit 4a Viewpoints

 Unit 4c Journeys; Unit 6a People in Action

 KS3 Art & Design: Unit 7a Self-image; Unit 7c Recreating Landscapes

 KS2/3 English and Cross Curricular themed work

-Young people will be introduced to a variety of aspects of moving image study.
-They will learn how to use a variety of specific animation techniques: how to make a drawn and a cut-out animation, how to make a pixellation and how to create animatics.
-They will gain an appreciation of how animation can be used as creative tool for the exploration of a range of themes and subjects.
+Skills to use a variety of specific animation techniques: how to make a drawn and a cut-out animation, how to make a pixellation and how to create animatics.

-Google Map: The National Media Museum is in Bradford»
+Google Map: The National Media Museum in Bradford»